 Detailing the physical features, habits, territorial reach and other identifying qualities of the Ailanthus Webworm Moth.

 Updated: 1/30/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The skinny, orange Ailanthus Webworm Moth looks more like a flower beetle thanks to its colorful pattern, tightly closed wings, and appreciation for the flowers of its namesake.

 The definitive coloring and stripes on this moth make it unique among Webworm Moths.
 Bright orange wings are spotted with clusters of white dots ringed in black.
 They tuck and roll their wings close to their bodies when resting, as opposed to spreading them out or letting them lay flat against themselves.
 They are very thin as well, so they might look more like a flower beetle than a moth.

 They are members of the Ermine moth family.
 Once a female lays her eggs in her old cocoon (for protection), she dies.
 Only one generation of moths lives every year.
 The eggs overwinter in their case and emerge as caterpillars in the spring.
 Larvae create and share a web on leaves and branches of the Ailanthus tree, also called Tree of Heaven.
-Though the moth is named after one type of tree, a variety of plants and shrubs are food for the caterpillar.
-Other host trees come from the Simarouba genus.
-The webs these caterpillars make are unattractive to some and therefore this species can be a pest, especially in plant nurseries.
+The web protects and holds the wormy larvae on the tree while they feed on the leaves.
+Though the moth is named after one type of tree, a variety of plants and shrubs are food for this caterpillar.
+Other host trees come from the Simarouba genus, a group of leafy shrubs like the Paradise Tree that are found in more tropical climes .
+The webs these caterpillars make are unattractive and therefore this species can be an unsightly pest, especially in plant nurseries.